-11.3.2 Incentive to the Small Scale/Ancillary Units Acquiring ISO 9000 Certificate for reimbursement of charges for acquiring ISO-9000 (or its equivalent) certification to the extent of 75% of the cost subject to a maximum of Rs.
+11.3.2 Incentive to the Small Scale/Ancillary Units Acquiring ISO 9000 Certificate

+Government of India launched a Scheme in March, 1994 to give incentive to small scale/ancillary units acquiring ISO-9000 certification or its equivalent.
+According to the present norms, the Scheme provides for reimbursement of charges for acquiring ISO-9000 (or its equivalent) certification to the extent of 75% of the cost subject to a maximum of Rs.
 75,000/- in each cases.